最短路径

 Time complexity of the A* algorithm is complicated as a node may be added to the queue multiple times.

-The heuristic function has a major effiect on the practical performance of A* search, since a good heuristic allows A* to prune away many of the bd nodes.
+The heuristic function has a major effiect on the practical performance of A* search, since a good heuristic allows A* to prune away many of the nodes.

 All-Pairs Shortest Path(全源最短路径)